w3c/apiary/README.md

 `apiary-description` | groups          | text
 `apiary-chairs`      | groups          | `<ul>`

-The class `apiary` isn't used by the JS libraries themselves, but we recommended you add anyway it to all placeholders for easier CSS styling.
+The additional class `apiary` is ignored by Apiary itself, but we recommended you add anyway it to all placeholders in your documents, for easier CSS styling.

 ## Credits